 Click Here for tab for I’m Yours by Jason Mraz

-Usually, the challenge in this song comes from both singing and playing at the same time.
-But the guitar part itself is nothing too challenging with just some easy 2 and 4 string barre chords.
-You’ll be playing large parts of the song using triplets, so try to listen to the song carefully so that you can get a feel for the rhythm.
+The challenge in performing it comes from both singing and playing at the same time.
+But the guitar part itself is nothing too challenging, with just some easy 2- and 4-string barre chords.
+You’ll be playing large parts of the song using triplets, so try to listen to the song carefully so you can get a feel for the rhythm.

-You’ll need a capo on the second fret of the guitar, but don’t worry if you don’t have one to hand, both the tab and video lesson offer alternatives to play this without one.
-Outside of that it’s just played using a light strumming pattern and is essentially all easy open chords and shouldn’t pose much challenge regardless of your skill level.
+You’ll need a capo on the second fret of the guitar, but don’t worry if you don’t have one on hand.
+Both the tab and video lesson offer alternatives to play this without one.
+Outside of that, it’s just played using a light strumming pattern and is essentially all easy open chords and shouldn’t pose much challenge regardless of your skill level.